 The term “corrective rape” attempts to evoke rapists’ justification for attacks on women who defy socially prescribed gender codes.
-It is an unfortunate term.
-Although there is a need to make visible the circumstances under which lesbians are targeted for rape, there are important factors the term fails to reveal.

 I cannot think that any rapist seriously holds the “belief” that a violent attack will change a person’s sexuality.
 The term subtly reinforces this myth and diverts attention from the fact that sexuality and gender cannot be “corrected”.
 This misconceived “explanation” disguises vicious homophobia and misogyny.
 The disproportionate media focus on the images of the broken bodies of lesbians doesn’t take us any closer to the actual reasons for these crimes.

 “Corrective rape” should be understood and responded to within the broader context of rampant violence against women and the concomitant normalisation of rape.
 It occurs in a social system that prescribes heterosexuality as the only acceptable form of sexuality.
 Lesbians are raped because they choose not to assume the prescribed feminine stereotype.

 Such rapes are part of the scheme that punishes women whose skirts are “too short” (recall the woman assaulted at Johannesburg’s Noord Street taxi rank) or who wear pants (a woman’s house was burned down in KwaZulu-Natal).
 The common denominator is that people who dare operate outside of the terms and conditions of patriarchy are disciplined.